Digital-Peak/DPF/docs/README.md

 CCL comes with the following packages:

 ## [Content](Content)
  Package to build content trees.
-HTML can be generated out of such a tree decorated with different frontend frameworks like Bootstrap or Uikit and icon frameworks like Fontawesome.
+HTML strings can be generated out of such a tree decorated with different frontend frameworks classes like Bootstrap or Uikit and icon frameworks like Fontawesome.